 - Ecampus will copy the Curriculum Coordinator in the Office of Academic Programs, Assessment, and Accreditation on the approved course proposals.

-- The Curriculum Coordinator will facilitate the implementation of course schedule-type coding by submitting an expedited Category II proposal through the CPS.
+- The Curriculum Coordinator will facilitate the implementation of course schedule-type coding by submitting an expedited proposal through the CPS.

 Academic Affairs: October 7, 2011